 The best thing you can do if you are worried that a friend or family member is being abused is be there to give help and support.
 But it's also important to not to draw too much attention to how you are helping them as this can sometimes trigger more abuse if the abuser finds out.

 - Listen, try to understand and take care not to blame.
 Tell them they are not alone and others are in the same situation.

 - Acknowledge that it takes strength to trust someone enough to talk to them about experiencing abuse.
 Don’t push them to give you detail and give them time to talk.

-- Offer to go to the hospital or GP with them if they have suffered physical harm.
+- Offer to go to the hospital or GP with them if they have been hurt or injured.

-- Help report to the police if they choose to do so.
+- Help them to report the abuse to the police if they choose to do so.

-- Provide information on organisations that can help them and offer your phone/computer so they can look on the relevant websites without risk of being caught.
+- Give them information about organisations that can help them and offer your phone or computer so that they can look on the relevant websites without risk of being caught.

-- Make sure you look after yourself whilst you are supporting someone through such a difficult and emotional time.
+- Make sure that you look after yourself while you are supporting someone through such a difficult and emotional time.
 Do not offer to talk to the abuser or let yourself be seen by the abuser as a threat to their relationship.
-Be there for your friend/family and offer as much support as you can.
+Be there for your friend or relative and offer as much support as you can.